Kimhouy/CODE404s_Kimhouy_Weather_Project/README.md

 ## 7. Backlog
 - The current hour might be a little lagger than the actual hour few minuttes.
 That's might be becuase of api data fetching needs time to be processing.
 - The app is suitable for desktop only.
+- To open the app, the user have to turn on the location.

 ## P.S. :
 - For this project, I did it follow through the "Modern React with Redux [2023 Update]" course of Udemy; mostly in section 5.